flexera-public/policy_templates/cost/azure/hybrid_use_benefit_linux/README.md

 ## What it does

-This Policy Template is used to automatically apply the Azure Hybrid Use Benefit (AHUB) to all eligible Linux VMs in an Azure Subscription and provides a monthly savings value if AHUB were to be enabled.
+This Policy Template is used to automatically apply the Azure Hybrid Use Benefit (AHUB) to all eligible Linux VMs in an Azure Subscription.

 ## Functional Details